 Asthma causes the airways in your lungs to swell up and the muscles around the airways to become tight.
 This causes your

 What to do: Your doctor will work with you in creating a written down asthma action plan that details things like instructions for taking medication, your triggers and how you can avoid them etc. She may prescribe medication that when taken every day can be helpful in preventing attacks as well as medication that can bring relief when you have an attack.3

 Cardiac asthma is a condition that’s caused by fluid backing up in the left side of your heart.
 This can cause symptoms similar to asthma like wheezing, shortness of breath, and cough.
 However, unlike asthma, this fluid backup is indicative of a congenital heart defect, a leaky valve, or weakly pumping heart and points to heart failure.4

 What to do: Your doctor will advise treatment which may include medicines to remove excess fluid and control blood pressure as well as modifications to your diet.
 Surgery might also be required in some cases.

 3. Breathing In A Foreign Object

 If a foreign object is inhaled into your nose or respiratory tract it can get stuck and make it difficult for you to breathe.
 Children between the ages of 1 and 3 are most likely to breathe in foreign objects.
 Examples of things that might be inhaled include foods like nuts and seeds, and other small objects like buttons, beads, and marbles.
-This can cause choking, coughing and wheezing.
-It might also lead to infection and inflammation.5
+This can cause choking, coughing and

 What to do: If your child is having trouble breathing her airways might have become completely blocked and she might need immediate medical attention.
 And if symptoms like choking and coughing have gone away keep a look out for signs of infection.